Friday 21 May 2021

 It is known from two small populations located on separate bluffs above Graveside Gorge in a remote area of the park, about 1 kilometre apart.
 The populations are under threat from changed fire regimes.

-Kakadu National Park staff and traditional Custodians monitor the populations regularly and, as part of the monitoring, have collected a full genetic representation of the species.
+Kakadu National Park staff and traditional custodians monitor the populations regularly and, as part of the monitoring, have collected a full genetic representation of the species.

 Fire management in Kakadu National Park, which includes fuel reduction burns in a mosaic pattern, aims to reduce the likelihood of large-scale fires and provide longer intervals between fires.